 To do this, all prescribers need to be enrolled in Imprivata, which will requires in-person identity-proofing by authorized person

-WHERE: First floor of the Weinberg Building (near the Breast Center) and Medical Staff Services, 110 S. Paca Street, 8th Floor.
+WHERE: Medical Staff Services, 110 S. Paca Street, 8th Floor.

 BEFORE YOU COME:

 - Download Imprivata from the App or Google Play Store onto your smartphone.
 (Android 7 or later, or iOS11 or later required)

 - Bring a government-issued Photo ID (Driver's License or Passport)

 - If you are approved for Suboxone prescribing, confirm that the Medical Staff Office has this information.

 Enrollment of each prescriber will take about 5 minutes.